MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 **Dynamic view** adjusts the view distance for all worlds to the same value.
 The view distance feature of this mod adjusts the view distance per world instead and current load instead.
 I recommend not using both mods together, however if you prefer Dynamic view, please disable the view distances feature over the config file.

+### ⚠️InControl

+**InControl** controls the mob spawns and entity spawns, which could conflict with this spawn control of this mod.
+Don't use both optimizations together.

 ### ✅FPS reducer

 **FPS reducer** is a great client side mod and I'm not planning to implement any overlapping features, so you should definitely use it.